 Caution: In order for this method to work correctly, the Z axis must be properly homed and calibrated to the lens being used.
 To verify this, move the Z axis manually until the Z axis position reads zero and use the manual focus tool as described in the manual focus section above to verify that the surface of the engraving table is at the focus plane.
-For the PLS6MW, make sure you are using the correct focus tool for the currently installed laser when checking Z axis calibration.
 If necessary, re-home the Z axis using the home Z command in the UCP viewer tab and re-check.
 If you are still having trouble, recalibrate the lens using the lens calibrate function in the system tab of the UCP.